roshmadosh/movierecs-microservices/README.md

 ### Admin Microservice

-`admin-microservice` is a secured endpoint that require
+`admin-microservice` is a secured endpoint that includes admin-level endpoints.
+Used for functions such as adding a user to the Users microservice.

 Running `docker-compose up` should start a PostgreSQL and KeyCloak container.
 The PG container will have a volume to persist users between container runs, and the KC container imports a pre-exported realm from the file `realm-export.json`.